 The survey is conducted by a combination of telephone interviews and site visits, and information is obtained from the owner, manager, or building superintendent.
 The survey is conducted during the first two weeks of April/October, and the results reflect market conditions at that time.

 Data tables in this publication result from CMHC’s Rental Market Survey and provide a snapshot of vacancy and availability rates, and average rents in both new and existing structures.

 A letter code representing the statistical reliability (i.e., the coefficient of variation (CV)) for each estimate is provided to indicate the data reliability.
-CV of an estimate is defined as the ratio of the standard deviation to the estimate and CV is generally expressed a percentage.
-For example, let the average rent for one bedroom apartments in a given CMA beand its standard deviation be.
-Then the Coefficient of Variation is given by .
+CV of an estimate is defined as the ratio of the standard error of the estimate to the estimate itself and the CV is generally expressed a percentage.
+For example, let the average rent for one bedroom apartments in a given CMA be x̄ and its standard error be σ x̄.
+Then the Coefficient of Variation is given by CV = σx̄ / x̄.